intelliswarm-ai/aws-architectures/README.md

 # AWS Prototypes

-A collection of AWS serverless architecture prototypes demonstrating best practices for cloud-native application development.
-Each project showcases different AWS services, patterns, and implementation approaches.
+A collection of AWS architecture prototypes demonstrating best practices for cloud-native and hybrid application development.
+Each project showcases different AWS services, patterns, and implementation approaches including serverless, PaaS, and hybrid cloud architectures.

 ## Projects